alhassy/repl-driven-development/README.md

 # Motivation

 Whenever reading/refactoring some code, if you can make some of it self-contained, then you can immediately try it out!
 No need to load your entire program; nor copy-paste into an external REPL.
-The benefits of Emacs' built-in <kbd style="">C­x C­e</kbd> for Lisp, and Lisp's Repl Driven Development philosophy, are essentially made possible for arbitrary languages (to some approximate degree, but not fully).
+The benefits of Emacs' built-in <kbd style="">C─x C─e</kbd> for Lisp, and Lisp's Repl Driven Development philosophy, are essentially made possible for arbitrary languages (to some approximate degree, but not fully).

 <div align="center">